-Seiya Tokui is a researcher at Preferred Networks and also a Ph.D student at the University of Tokyo.
-He received the master’s degree in mathematical informatics at the University of Tokyo in 2012.
+Seiya Tokui is a researcher at Preferred Networks.
+He received the doctor’s degree in information science and technology at the University of Tokyo in 2022.
 He was the lead developer of a deep learning framework, Chainer.
-His current research/development interests include deep generative models and deep learning software.
+His current interests in research and development include deep learning and its software stack.

 Doctor: Computer Science, U. Tokyo (Apr.
 2016 – Sept.
 2022)